-- a. the hearing will be conducted privately, unless otherwise mutually agreed upon by the responding party and the SDC Chair; - b. the SDC Chair has the sole discretion to determine who can be admitted to the hearing - c. in proceedings with multiple responding parties, the SDC Chair will have the sole discretion to determine if the proceeding will be held separately for each responding party; - d. the Complainant and the Respondent have the right to be assisted by an advisor they choose at their own expense.
+- a. the hearing will be conducted privately, unless otherwise mutually agreed upon by the responding party and the SDC Chair: - b. the SDC Chair has the sole discretion to determine who can be admitted to the hearing; - c. the Complainant and the Respondent have the right to be assisted by an advisor they choose at their own expense.
 The advisor may be an attorney.
 The Complainant and Respondent must notify the College of any advisor attending within the timelines provided by the College or the Committee.